BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 * Click on the `Network` tab in the developer tools.
 * Click `Send` again to see what the browser is actually doing.

 You will see that the browser sent an OPTIONS request to the server.
 This is known as a "CORS Preflight" request.
 When calling *cross-origin* the browser will first send a preflight request to find out if the server accepts such requests.
-In this naive case, the programmer didn't know about CORS and returned a 404 error.
+In this naive case, the programmer didn't know about CORS and the server returned a 404 error.
 Without a valid response, the browser blocked JavaScript from completing the `fetch()`.

 ## A Permissive REST Server